 Traveling and staying in shape can often be at odds with one another.
 You are constantly on the move and often eating out which usually means big portions of not exactly healthy food.
 It can be a challenge to ensure you don’t come back heavier than when you set out, but there are some great ways to exercise while traveling which you can basically anywhere.

-I’ll be the first to admit that I’m not in great shape.
-I used to be in pretty good shape when I was hiking and climbing every single day, or running every day, but road tripping through all of Latin America has meant more days off than on.
+I’ll be the first to admit that I’m not in great shape, but I’m doing okay.
+I used to be in much better shape when I was hiking and climbing every single day, or running every day, but road tripping through all of Latin America has meant more days off than on when it comes to exercising while traveling.

-So that means doing simple exercises, even just for a few minutes every day.
-That means exercises that don’t require any special equipment.
+So that means doing simple exercises, primarily bodyweight exercises, even if it is just for a few minutes every day, that’s better than nothing.
+That means I focus on workouts while traveling that don’t require any special equipment.
 I want to be able to do these things whether I’m in a cheap hotel room, an awesome Airbnb, or truck camped along the side of the road somewhere.

 Here are a few of the things that I use and rely on to maintain a basic level of fitness while I travel the world.